 - ½ cup chocolate chips plus more for decorating

 - Preheat the oven to 350ºF/ 180ºC and line two baking sheets with non-stick baking paper.

 - Whisk almond flour and baking powder to combine and break up any lumps.

 - Using an electric mixer, beat the butter, peanut butter and sugars until well combined and creamy.

 - Add the egg and vanilla extract then beat until completely combined.

 - Stir in the almond flour and baking powder mixture.

 - Then stir through the chocolate chips.

-- Roll a heaped teaspoonful of dough into small balls and place on a baking sheet with room for spreading.
+- Roll a heaped teaspoonful (or use a small cookie scoop) of cookie dough into small balls and place on a baking sheet with room for spreading.
 Press a few chocolate chips on top of each.

 - Stir the peanut butter well before measuring.